 How to Get to Holy Island

 The most important thing to note when you’re planning your visit to Holy Island is the time and causeway crossing times.
 The tide is NOT to be messed with.
 Only cross the causeway during the safe times of the tide and be sure to plan your visit to allow enough time to visit the key highlights of Holy Island.
-You can visit Holy Island by car, bus, Lindisfarne Shuttle and by taxi.
+You can visit Holy Island by car, bus, Lindisfarne Shuttle Bus and by taxi.
 There are also occasional guided walks following the Pilgrims Way, walking across the sands.
-Those choosing to walk the Pilgrims Way independently should undertake extensive research on both the route and the tide times.
+Those choosing to walk the Pilgrims Way independently should undertake extensive research on both the route and the Holy Island tide times.
+You can also book the Pilgrims or St Cuthbert’s Way Walking Holidays

 Holy Island is a tidal island and is very definitely cut off twice a day.
 You CANNOT access the island outside of low tide.
 The tide rises very rapidly here and there are fast-flowing currents.
 You MUST check the safe crossing times to Holy Island, which you can find here.